Wave packet dynamics in parabolic optical lattices: From Bloch oscillations to long-range dynamical tunneling: Abstract

 \section{Abstract}

 {We investigate the dynamics of wave packets in a parabolic optical lattice formed by combining an optical lattice with a global parabolic trap.
 Our study examines the phase space representation of the system's eigenstates by comparing them to the classical phase space of a pendulum, to which the system effectively maps.
 The analysis reveals that quantum states can exhibit mixed dynamics by straddling the separatrix.
 A key finding is that the dynamics around the separatrix enables the controlled creation of highly non-classical states, distinguishing them from the classical oscillatory or rotational dynamics of the pendulum.
 By considering a finite momentum of the initial wave packet, we demonstrate various dynamical regimes.
-Furthermore, a slight energy mismatch between nearly-degenerate states results in controlled long-range dynamical tunneling.
-These results can be interpreted as quantum beating between a clockwise rotating and a counterclockwise rotating pendulum.}
+Furthermore, a slight energy mismatch between nearly-degenerate states localized at opposite turning points of the trap potential} results in controlled long-range dynamical tunneling.
+These results can be interpreted as quantum beating between a clockwise rotating and a counterclockwise rotating pendulum.